customerio/customerio-firebase-extensions/sync-customerio/README.md

 * Customer.io Datacenter Region: This can be found on your [account's privacy page](https://fly.customer.io/settings/privacy).

-* Firestore collection of user records to sync: test
+* Firestore collection of user records to sync: A collection path to monitor for changes